-Work through our five-minute checklist to ensure your digital assets stay safe for the next 12 months
+Work through our five-minute checklist to ensure your digital assets stay safe for the next twelve months

 Turning the page on your calendar to a new year is a good time to make sure your company's digital defences are prepared for the months ahead.
 As your operation grows and expands its technology footprint, the greater the need becomes for rigorous security practices.
 This may sound daunting, but it needn't be.
 Here's a quick checklist of vital security tasks that can help you ensure your company's valuable digital assets remain safe and secure over the next year.

 Make backups a top priority

 Backups are the best way to protect yourself from potential data loss due to both technical foul-ups and malicious hackers.
 You might think you've got backups covered simply because you have your own server, but that's not necessarily the case.
 There's a good chance you'll need to set up a dedicated backup system.
 Plenty of cloud-based business tools – such as G Suite and Office 365 – come with built-in backup systems, but when it comes to local files you'll need either an off-the-shelf or custom built backup solution installed by a security professional.

 Educate your staff